A GUIDE TO GROWING CALATHEA PLANTSLiven up indoor spaces with colorful prayer plants

 Size: Upright habit, 2 to 3 feet tall and wide

-Paddle-shaped glossy leaves up to 12 inches long grow on long, graceful stems.
-Foliage is patterned with fine wavy pinstripes that emanate from the central leaf vein, creating dramatic contrast.
+Leaves up to 12 inches long grow on long, graceful stems and have burgundy undersides.
+Wavy pinstripes emanate from the central leaf vein, creating dramatic contrast.

 Size: Upright vase-shaped habit, 30 inches tall and wide